 - Course Statistics

 - Individual Access Report

-- Compare the score distributions of all graded assignments.
-The third chart of the course analytics page visualizes score distribution using box and whisker plots.
-This can quickly show which assignments are outliers (whether because scores are unusually widely or narrowly distributed).
+- Compare the score distributions of graded assignments.
+Select Course Grade from the top dropdown menu in new analytics.
+Click an assignment's circle in the graph to see its score distrubtion.
 Revision of questions, directions, or lesson plans might improve distribution the next time the course is taught.